-Look around at the younger generation of Hindus and you will find many who have no interest whatsoever in practicing the Hindu religion.
-One hundred years ago, before movies, television and computers, in the cities and villages of India and Hindu communi- Hinduism is in no way more dynamically ties in other countries, the Hindu temple was the most interesting place in town.
+Look around at the vounger generation of Hindus and you will find many who have no interest whatsoever in practicing the Hindu religion.
+One hundred years ago, before movies, television and computers, in the cities and villages of India and Hindu communities in other countries, the Hindu temple was the most interesting place in town.
 Besides the festivals, there were dramas, dances and musical concerts.
-The temple was a social and educational center in the home.
-The home shrine works best as well.
+The temple was a social and educational center as well.
 In our modern world we do have movies, television and computers, and many Hindu children would much rather spend their free time enjoying them with their friends rather than being at the temple.
 Why is this?
 There are many reasons.
 Families are not so close and trusting.
 And it used to be far easier to get children to come to the temple, since it was the center of village life.
-Times are different, and today's children often consider the temple boring compared to the all-pervasive and ever more compelling secular forms of entertainment that are available.
-So, parents are challenged more than ever to answer kids' puzzling queries-as grandparents did not have to do-by giving sensible, pragmatic explanations to temple worship and Hinduism's rich array of cultural and mystical practices.
-Kids today want answers all content with "That's the way we have always done it."
-When parents are unable to meet this challenge, Hinduism does not become a meaningful and useful part of not view the practice of their faith as imreligious and more successful.
-This is the challenge every Hindu parent faces.
-But all is not lost.
-New generations are eager to hear the lofty truths, and those truths can be explained in ways that engage and inspire young seekers, counterbalancing the powerfully magnetic influences of the modern world.
+Times are different, and today's children often consider the temple